 Primarily our Pupil Premium children will be targeted for these clubs in order to develop their fitness, stamina and good health.

-In addition to this the school website will signpost parents to sport based clubs in the local community to enable the children to access these.

-At present our after-school clubs are run by the following providers Jags Dance Club and Dale Preston (Sports Club)
+In addition to this, the school website will signpost parents to sport based clubs in the local community to enable the children to access these.
+At present our after-school clubs are run by the following provider, Angela Beardmore School of Dance.